Working With Different Topologies

 True

-Another topology of interest is the Pegasus topology.
+Another topology of interest is the Zephyr topology.

-As above, you can use the generator function dwave_networkx.pegasus_graph() found in dwave_networkx and the SimulatedAnnealingSampler found in dwave_neal to construct a sampler.
+As above, you can use the generator function dwave_networkx.zephyr_graph() found in dwave_networkx and the SimulatedAnnealingSampler to construct a sampler.

 The example above using the EmbeddingComposite hints that you might be interested in trying embedding with different topologies.

 One thing you might be interested in is the chain length when embedding your problem.
-Say that you have a fully connected problem with 40 variables and you want to know the chain length needed to embed it on a 2048 node Chimera graph.
+For example, if you have a fully connected problem with 40 variables and you want to know the chain length needed to embed it on a 5000+ node Pegasus graph.

 You can use dwave-system’s find_clique_embedding() function to find the embedding and determine the maximum chain length.